Audit: Denver International Airport lacks strong oversight of third-party IT vendors

-Denver International Airport lacks strong oversight of its information technology vendors, potentially exposing the airport to numerous risks, according to a new audit that uncovered numerous lapses and inconsistencies.
+Denver International Airport lacks strong oversight of its information technology vendors, potentially exposing the airport to numerous risks, according to a new audit that uncovered several lapses and inconsistencies.

 "The audit revealed the airport inadequately monitors its information technology vendors.
 It has no documented policies, procedures, or training plans for monitoring vendors, and the airport lacks a centralized system to track technology vendors," Auditor Timothy O’Brien wrote in a memo outlining the audit's findings.